distubejs/extractor-plugins/packages/youtube/README.md

 # @distube/youtube

-A DisTube extractor plugin for supporting YouTube URL.
+A DisTube extractor plugin for supporting YouTube.

 [_What is an extractor plugin?_](https://github.com/skick1234/DisTube/wiki/Projects-Hub#plugins)